-Russell Bentley is an American soldier and war correspondent in Donetsk (eastern Ukraine).
+Russell Bentley is an American soldier and war correspondent in Donetsk, which is a city in Donbas (a region in eastern Ukraine).

 However, it has also been in the media because of a conflict that started in 2014 when the Russians in the region wanted to have closer ties with Russia due to the Ukrainian government making their lives miserable and even killing them.